+++ At EMBL from August 2019 +++

-Figure 1: Experimental workflow using bacterial genetics, high-throughput metabolic profiling, and bioinformatics to identify novel metabolic functions of microbial genes.
+Figure 1: Experimental workflow using bacterial genetics, high-throughput metabolic profiling, and bioinformatics to identify novel metabolic functions of microbial genes (adapted from Nature, 2019).

 Bacterial enzymes determine the metabolic capacity of a microbial community, hence knowing their encoding genes is essential for a functional understanding of the microbiome.
 We have developed systematic approaches that combine high-throughput mass spectrometry, bacterial culturing and genetics to assay biotransformation of chemical compounds by gut commensals and to discover the responsible enzyme-encoding genes (Fig. 1).
 We are applying these experimental pipelines on medical drugs, nutrients, and environmental toxins, which improves the functional annotation of microbiome sequencing data and thus our understanding of the metabolic consequences of the variability in microbiome composition.

 Figure 2: Quantifying microbial contributions to xenobiotic metabolism in vivo using a physiology-based pharmacokinetic model that includes drug absorption, GI tract propagation, host and microbial drug conversion, and systemic elimination of the drug and its metabolites (adapted from Science, 363, eaat9931, 2019).